pjho/pjho.github.io/page_cv.md

 ##Education
 ###Self-Guided Developer Bootcamp<span class="deemphasize"> - April 2015 to July 2015</span>
-After returning home from travelling I spent some time upskilling to improve my dev skills.
+After returning home from travelling I spent some time upskilling to move my dev skills beyond WordPress.
 I spent a month focusing on Ruby and Ruby on Rails, and a month focusing on JavaScript and React.
 This site was originally built to document what I achieved in that time.

 ###Diploma Web Design & Development Natcoll Design <span class="deemphasize"> - July 2008 to July 2009</span>
 XHTML, CSS, JavaScript, PHP and MySQL, introductory Flash and ActionScript, Web Design and Usability.